 The material has been prepared by the A.I.S.E.
-Enzymes Safety Task force in line with EU regulations.
+Enzymes Safety Working Group (previously called A.I.S.E.
+Enzyme Safety Task Force) in line with EU regulations.
 The information contained below has general applicability to the detergent and cleaning industry ; it may be applied in other jurisdictions but legal compliance in those areas must be assured separately.
 A.I.S.E. assumes no liability for any errors or omissions or for the use made of the document by any person or company.

 While primarily aimed at the detergent industry, including both powder and liquid plants, the principles of the guidance are generally applicable to other enzyme-handling occupations.
 In addition, the guidance is useful for enzyme manufacturers or importers and detergents manufacturers in meeting their obligations under REACH

 to manage the adequate control of risks of enzymes

 Download Executive Summary of guidelines on safe handling of enzymes here

 Download the FULL guidelines on safe handling of enzymes here